yaerilim/studentGradeTable/README.md

 # Student Grade Table

-A Student Grade Table where user can input, add, and delete student information.
+A Student Grade Table where user can add, edit and delete student information.
 Performs CRUD(Creat, Read, Update, and Delete) through Firebase.
 Styling is only done with Bootstrap.
 Responsive in mobile view.

  - Javascript
  - JQuery